Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_Rack_Resiliency.md

 ## Case 1: Fresh install

-Follow the steps mentioned in this [Prepare Site Init](../../install/prepare_site_init.md#enable-rack-resiliency) to enable rack resiliency and add the prefixes for Kubernetes and ceph zones.
+Follow the steps mentioned in [Prepare Site Init](../../install/prepare_site_init.md#enable-rack-resiliency) to enable rack resiliency and add the prefixes for Kubernetes and ceph zones.

 ## Case 2: Upgrade

-To enable rack resiliency during upgrade with iuf, use the procedure below, before the **Management Node Rollout** stage of [CSM upgrade](../iuf/workflows/management_rollout.md).
+To enable Rack Resiliency during upgrade with IUF, use the procedure below, before the **Management Node Rollout** stage of [CSM upgrade](../iuf/workflows/management_rollout.md).

-### Steps to enable rack resiliency and add zone prefixes
+### Steps to enable Rack Resiliency and add zone prefixes

 #### Retrieve the `customizations.yaml` file